 Watch the video about how to create a strategic, template-based business plan document with your executive team:

-Learn how it works to create a strategic business plan that is founded on standard template
+Learn how it works to create a strategic business plan that is founded on a standard template

 2. Company Mission Statement

 The company mission statement explains what your company is trying to accomplish.
-It may seem insignificant, but actually it’s not.
-It aids in two ways, first, the mission statement guides your employees to make the decisions that are in line with the company’s goal, and second, it’s inspires external parties such as partners, investors and customers to take the actions that you want.
+It may seem insignificant, but actually, it’s not.
+It aids in two ways, first, the mission statement guides your employees to make the decisions that are in line with the company’s goal, and second, it’s inspiring external parties such as partners, investors, and customers to take the actions that you want.

-SWOT analysis, or analysis of strengths, weaknesses, opportunities and threats, helps you to determine and choose the best opportunities to pursue to accomplish your business growth goals.
+The SWOT analysis, or analysis of strengths, weaknesses, opportunities, and threats, helps you to determine and choose the best opportunities to pursue to accomplish your business growth goals.

 SWOTs may be common for many industries like Economy, War etc., common for many businesses in one industry like Skilled Labor in IT industry (Weakness) and may be specific to each business like similar service (Threat) coming up down the road.
 A complete SWOT Analysis will consider and list all possible SWOTs for any business while preparing a Strategic Plan.

-Goals are targets set in measureable terms such that employees know what they need to achieve.
-In an automobile industry, number of cars to be produced or sold per month could be a goal.
-In a service industry like insurance, number of new policies signed could be a goal and for an internet service provider number of new connections booked could be a goal.
+Goals are targets set in measurable terms such that employees know what they need to achieve.
+In the automobile industry, the number of cars to be produced or sold per month could be a goal.
+In a service industry like insurance, the number of new policies signed could be a goal, and for an internet service provider, the number of new connections booked could be a goal.

-Goals also help Managements to ensure that the activities of the organization are moving in the right direction and all the resources of the organization are properly used towards achieving the goals set.
-The 3Ms, men, money and materials are to be optimally used to reach goals and standards when set help Managements to compare performance with such set standards periodically to arrest any adverse deviations.
+Goals also help Management to ensure that the activities of the organization are moving in the right direction and all the resources of the organization are properly used towards achieving the goals set.
+The 3Ms, men, money, and materials are to be optimally used to reach goals and standards when setting help Managements to compare performance with such set standards periodically to arrest any adverse deviations.

-Goals have to be realistic and in line with the hotel’s long term plans.
-SMART Goals are Specific, Measureable, Attainable, Realistic and Timely.
-After goals are set, plans are prepared for a period of 3 to 5 years and broken down to annual plans for better monitoring.
-Shortcoming in performance in any year is made good in the subsequent year to see that long term goals are achieved.
+Goals have to be realistic and in line with the hotel’s long-term plans.
+SMART Goals are Specific, Measurable, Attainable, Realistic and Timely.
+After goals are set, plans are prepared for a period of 3 to 5 years and broken down into annual plans for better monitoring.
+A shortcoming in performance in any year is made good in the subsequent year to see that long-term goals are achieved.